 In February 2012, SAFE promulgated the Notice on Issues Concerning the Foreign Exchange Administration for Domestic Individuals Participation in Share Incentive Plan of Companies Listed Overseas, or the 2012 SAFE Notice.
-Under such notice and other relevant rules and regulations, PRC residents, including PRC citizens or non-PRC citizens who reside in China for a continuous period of not less than one year, who participate in any share incentive plan of any overseas publicly-listed company, are required to register with SAFE or its local branches and complete certain other procedures.
-Participants of a share incentive plan who are PRC residents must retain a qualified PRC agent, which could be a PRC subsidiary of the overseas publicly listed company or another qualified institution selected by the PRC subsidiary, to conduct the SAFE registration and other procedures with respect to the share incentive plan on behalf of the participants.
-We and our executive officers and other employees who are PRC residents that have been granted share incentive awards are subject to these regulations.
+Under such notice and other relevant rules and regulations, residents in mainland China, including PRC citizens or non-PRC citizens who reside in China for a continuous period of not less than one year, who participate in any share incentive plan of any overseas publicly-listed company, are required to register with SAFE or its local branches and complete certain other procedures.
+Participants of a share incentive plan who are residents in mainland China must retain a qualified PRC agent, which could be a subsidiary in mainland China of the overseas publicly listed company or another qualified institution selected by the subsidiary in mainland China, to conduct the SAFE registration and other procedures with respect to the share incentive plan on behalf of the participants.
+We and our executive officers and other employees who are residents in mainland China that have been granted share incentive awards are subject to these regulations.
 Failure by these individuals to complete their SAFE registrations may subject such individuals and us to fines and other legal sanctions.

 The State Administration of Taxation, or the SAT, has issued certain circulars concerning employee share incentive awards.
 Under these circulars, our employees working in China who exercise share incentive awards will be subject to PRC individual income tax.
-Our PRC subsidiary has the obligation to make filings related to employee share incentive awards with relevant tax authorities and to withhold individual income taxes of those employees who exercise their share incentive awards.
+Our subsidiary in mainland China has the obligation to make filings related to employee share incentive awards with relevant tax authorities and to withhold individual income taxes of those employees who exercise their share incentive awards.
 If our employees fail to pay or we fail to withhold their income taxes according to relevant laws and regulations, we may face sanctions imposed by the tax authorities or other PRC governmental authorities.